Shalva Weil: Ethiopian Jewry

 Weil's studies on Ethiopian Jews have been commissioned by government ministries: on religion, one-parent families, education, leadership, and femicide.
-In 2005, she was elected President of SOSTEJE (Society for the Study of Ethiopian Jewry) at the Addis Ababa University, and in this capacity organized international conferences on the Beta Israel: in Florence, Italy and in Gondar, Ethiopia, as well as writing regular newsletters on the study of Ethiopian Jewry until her resignation in 2012.
-She has written many scientific articles on Ethiopian Jews, as well as several books, including a volume (together with Emanuela Trevisan Semi) Beta Israel: the Jews of Ethiopia and Beyond (Venice: Cafoscarina, 2011).
-For 12 years, she directed an outreach program to promote excellence in education among Ethiopian Jews in Israel. she has written about the complexities of conversion among the Felesmura, and conducting original research into Dr. Faitlovitch's Ethiopian Jews students educated in Europe (1905-1935).
+In 2005, she was elected President of SOSTEJE (Society for the Study of Ethiopian Jewry) at Addis Ababa University, and in this capacity organized international conferences on the Beta Israel: in Florence, Italy and in Gondar, Ethiopia, as well as writing regular newsletters on the study of Ethiopian Jewry until her resignation in 2012.
+She has written over a 100 scientific articles on Ethiopian Jews, as well as several books, including a volume (together with Emanuela Trevisan Semi): Beta Israel: the Jews of Ethiopia and Beyond (Venice: Cafoscarina, 2011).
+For 12 years, she directed an outreach program to promote excellence in education among Ethiopian Jews in Israel. she has written about the complexities of conversion among the Felesmura, and has conducted original research into Dr. Faitlovitch's Ethiopian Jews students educated in Europe (1905-1940).
+Her book (with Emanula Trevison Semi) on this subject will be published in 2026.

 Femicide

-In 2009, Weil wrote a report for the Israeli Ministry of Immigrant Absorption on wife-murder among Ethiopian immigrants, which was censored.
+Weil has been studying femicide since 2008, when there was a disproprotionate number of Ethiopian immigrants women, who were killed by their partner.
 From 2013-7 Weil Chaired a COST (Cooperation on Science and Technology) action on "Femicide Across Europe" with 80 representatives from 30 countries on the management committee.
 The Action set up four working groups in Europe on definitions, on reporting, on culture, and on prevention.
-The final COST conference took place in Malta.
-Weil has called to make femicide a visible sociological fact, while recognizing that its study is a social challenge.
+Weil called to make femicide a visible sociological fact, while recognizing that its study is a social challenge.
 Femicide is difficult to research among migrants and utilizing qualitative methods.
 It affects girls, not just women, particularly in countries like India.
-Weil's recent publications include the connections between femicide and Covid-19, both of which she considers pandemics, and the issue of female geronticide, or the killing of elderly women.
-Weil is on the Advisory Board of the European Observatory on Femincide (EOF) and several other observatories.
-She chairs the Israel Observatory on Femicide (IOF).
+Weil's recent publications include the connections between femicide and the COVID-19 pandemic, both of which she considers pandemics, the issue of female geronticide (the killing of elderly women), and femicide in the context of war and peace.
+Weil is on the Advisory Board of the European Observatory on Femicide (EOF) which she established in 2017 and several other observatories.
+She directs the Israel Observatory on Femicide (IOF), set up in 2020, which monitors femicide in Israel.
+In 2025 she reseacrhed femicide among Arabs and Druze Israelis.
+In June 2025, she lectured on 'extreme violence against women during peace and war' at Sapienza University, Rome.